ChochChill/Corporators_Backend/README.md

 - ## API's
     ### POST Requests
-    - 1. /user/add (This Request is used to add the citizen to the ward if the data exits)
+    - 1. /user/add (This Request is used to Create an account for the citizen of the ward if the data exits)

 - ## Databases
   - 1. Mongo DB

+## 6. Complaints
+- ## Schema
+  - ### Complain Schema
+    - 1. _ID (Custom Genarated)
+    - 2. Title
+    - 3. Context
+    - 4. Location <Array>
+    - 5. S3 Links <Array>
+    - 6. Status
+    - 7. Timestamp

+- ## API's
+  - ### GET Requests
+    - 1. /admin/complaints/getall/completed (This Request is used to fetch all the complaints)
+    - 2. /admin/complaints/getall/active (This Request is used to fetch all the complaints which are active)
+    - 3. /user/complaints/getmycomplaint{_ID} (This Request is used to fetch all the complaints by the individual user)
+  - ### POST Requests
+    - 1. /user/complaints/makeone (This Request is used to post an complaint by the user)
+    - 2. /admin/complaints/manage (This Request is used to update an complaint by the admin)
+- ## Databases
+  - 1. Mongo DB
+  - 2. Amazon S3 Bucket (Images and Video's)